 Let’s look at the detailed working of how the guest user’s email address is captured with the Add to Cart modal popup.

-We will look into 3 sections for better understanding the popup modal.
+We will look into the 3 sections for a better understanding of the popup modal.

 - Popup Editor Settings